astares/Tealight/README.md

  * [http://localhost:8080/api/v1/oldName]()
  * [http://localhost:8080/api/v2/newName]()

+So in version **v1** you still support the old name but the users of your API are encouraged to use the new name in version **v2**.

-Or you want to move the location of a method in a new version of your interface but still stay compatible for the old version:
+It might also be necessary to move the location of a method in a higher version of your interface - but you still might want to stay compatible to the old version:

 ```Smalltalk
 callMoved: aRequest    <REST_API: 'GET' versions: #('v1') pattern: 'firstAppearance'>	 <REST_API: 'GET' versions: #('v2') pattern: 'moved/newAppearance'>    ^'A method that was moved between two API versions'